GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

     }
   ```

-### Deploy the serverless microservice using AWS Lambda and Amazon API Gateway
+### Deploy the serverless microservice using AWS Lambda and API Gateway

 Deploy the microservice that passes the email body from the Genesys Cloud Architect email flow to the Amazon Comprehend classifier.
-To do this, invoke the AWS Lambda function using the Amazon API Gateway endpoint.
+To do this, invoke the AWS Lambda function using the API Gateway endpoint.
 The AWS Lambda is built using Typescript and deployed using the [Serverless](https://www.serverless.com/) framework.

 1. Create a `.env.dev` file in the `components/aws-classifier-lambda` directory.
 Add the two parameters, `CLASSIFIER_ARN` and `CLASSIFIER_CONFIDENCE_THRESHOLD` in the file.
   * Set the `CLASSIFIER_ARN` to the `EndpointArn` value noted in the procedure [Train and deploy the AWS Comprehend machine learning classifier](#train-and-deploy-the-aws-comprehend-machine-learning-classifier "Goes to the Train and deploy the AWS Comprehend machine learning classifier section").